BCAppsLimited/StreetAs/context-sensitive-help.md

 # Bank Account Card

-The address fields on the *General* tab have changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes).
+The address fields on the **Communication** tab have changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes).

 # Blanket Sales Order